joncooper/ptcx/README.md

 - click the toolbar button to minimize the header / menu so that more room is available for reading stories.

+To install:

+- Clone repository
+- Open Chrome
+- Menu: Window -> Extensions
+- Click plus to drop down 'Developer mode' if necessary
+- Click 'Load unpacked extension...' and select the repo directory
+- Click 'Enable' if necessary

+To use:

+- Go to Pivotal Tracker
+- Click 'Hello' button next to URL bar to show/hide toolbar & control panel

 TODO:

 - switch to a page action from a browser action